Grace Tseke

-Grace Kekulu Tseke is a South African politician who has been a Member of Parliament (MP) for the African National Congress since 2009.
+Grace Kekulu Tseke is a South African politician who served as a Member of Parliament (MP) for the African National Congress from 2009 until 2024.

 Background

 Tseke earned a University Diploma in Education in 1997, a Diploma in Business Computing in 2004 and a Certificate in Managing the Employment Process in 2006.

 Tseke was a ward councillor for the African National Congress from 2000 to 2005, a branch chairperson for the African National Congress Women's League from 2001 to 2002, secretary of the ANC's Greenmara branch from 2001 to 2004, deputy secretary from 2006 to 2008 and the Maretele PCO Administrator from 2004 to 2009.